 WordPress is open-source software, which means you install it yourself and manage updates and backups.
 While this may sound technical, WordPress is incredibly easy to install and use.

-You’ll need a domain name and a web hosting account to install WordPress.
+You just need a domain name (your website’s address) and a web hosting account to get WordPress up and running.

-We recommend using Bluehost, which is one of the biggest hosting companies in the world and an officially recommended WordPress hosting provider.
+We recommend using Bluehost, as they’re one of the biggest hosting companies in the world and an officially recommended WordPress hosting provider.

-They are offering WPBeginner readers a free domain name and a generous discount on hosting.
-You can get started for $1.99 per month.
+Even better, they’re offering WPBeginner readers a free domain name and a generous discount on hosting.
+This means you can get started for $1.99 per month.

-Bluehost will automatically install WordPress for you, and you can simply log in to your WordPress dashboard in your account.
+Bluehost will automatically install WordPress for you, so you can simply log in to your WordPress dashboard to get started.
+Easy peasy!

 WordPress comes with an intuitive and powerful block editor, which is a pleasure to use.